 Scripture implicitly affirms the concept that we call the age of accountability (Deuteronomy 1:39; Isaiah 7:15-16).
 This is relative due to the fact that everybody develops differently.
 Thus, there exists a period of time in childhood in which God in His mercy does not count sins against a person due to lacking reason and understanding.
 While babies are born with a sin nature, they still cannot actually commit acts of evil.

 The God of the Bible is a God of love, mercy, righteousness, and truth.
 He would not condemn to hell somebody who never even had a chance to live.
 We must also keep in mind those who have severe cognitive disabilities.
 Though it is a teaching of Scripture that God has inscribed a moral law into the hearts of men, every person needs to have the mental capacity to act.
-Each person will be judged according to his or her own conduct (2 Corinthians 5:10; 1 Peter 1:17).
-Babies cannot accomplish do anything on their own.
+Each man will be judged according to his own conduct (2 Corinthians 5:10; 1 Peter 1:17).
+Babies cannot do anything on their own.
 So what could God judge them for?